-Now is the perfect time to evaluate your personal financial plan.
-Taking steps to make better financial decisions doesn’t need to be complicated or expensive.
-Here are five steps we recommend taking to help improve your financial life.
+Now is the perfect time to step back and evaluate your financial goals and consider strategies that will help improve your results.
+Making positive changes doesn’t have to be expensive or complicated.
+Here are five steps you can take to help improve your financial life:

-- Watch your spending.
-One of the biggest obstacles to reaching a comfortable retirement often is the result of overspending before retirement.
-As our income increases, we tend to increase our spending at the same rate.
-This makes it more and more difficult to save enough to maintain the lifestyle to which you have become accustomed through your golden years.
-A simple solution is to save at least half of any pay increases, whether from raises, promotions or new jobs.
-Think about it—you were living comfortably before the new money arrived.
+One of the biggest potential obstacles a person has to a comfortable retirement is overspending before retirement.
+As our income increases, we tend to increase our spending at a comparable rate.
+This “lifestyle creep” makes it increasingly difficult to save enough to maintain the lifestyle you’re used to in your retirement years.
+What can you do today to help yourself in the future?
+Start by trying to save at least half of any pay increases, whether from raises, promotions or new jobs.
+Don’t forget to increase your 401(k) or 403(b) account contributions each year when you can, as this can really add up.
+Think about it—you were probably living comfortably before the new money arrived.
 Enjoy some, but save some as well.
+Develop a spending plan—do you really know where all your money is going?
+What expenses could be reduced if you needed to save just a little bit more?
+Going through this exercise is a valuable way to identify spending habits and develop realistic financial planning goals.

-Your financial plan should be unique to your situation—there are no off-the-shelf solutions.
-Your plan also should be refined and updated as your situation changes to help you stay on track to achieve your goals.
-Learn more about our approach to financial and retirement planning here.
+Your financial plan should be unique to you.
+Be intentional with your personal financial planning efforts, and do it today.
+Your plan also should be refined and updated as your life situations change to help you stay on track to achieving your goals.
+Learn more about our approach to financial and retirement planning at bkdwa.com.